delphi1029/datastructure_algorithms/README.md

 We can use simple BFS to find shorted distance in un-weighted and undirected graph.
 The time complexity of the solution is O(V + E) and space complexity is O(V).

+#### Detect cycle in undirected graph -

+We can use DFS to detect cycle in acyclic graph.For every visited vertex v, when we have found any adjacent vertex u, such that u is already visited, and u is not the parent of vertex v.
+Then cycle is detected

 #### Topological Sort -

 Many real world situations canbe modelled as graph with directed edges where some events must occur before others